allegro/blog/_posts/2022-10-20-transactions-in-mongodb.md

 I’ve created a MongoDB server consisting of one config database and one shard replica set with three members.
 You can find the steps in the official MongoDB [documentation](https://www.mongodb.com/docs/manual/tutorial/deploy-shard-cluster/).

-To start, we need some data that’s already present in the database, so that we could see the changes that are being made.
+To start, we need some data that’s already present in the database, so that we can see the changes that are being made.
 First, let’s connect to one of our nodes in a replica set:

 ```mongosh --host localhost --port 27027```